leptonai/leptonai/infra/dedicated_deployments_config/ecr_sharing.md

    - Lepton Operator
    - Lepton

+3. Replicate the existing images to the target region.

+Run the `ecr_reupload.py` script in the /hack/scripts.
+It tags the existing images with a temp-tag to trigger replications.
+We also need to delete the temp-tag after the replication (also included in the same reupload python script).

-3. Here is an example permission JSON:
+4. Here is an example permission JSON:

 ```json
 {